andreroggeri/learn-appium/README.md

 This is solved by using Spring dependency injection framework to inject the PO in to the step definitions.

-All PO's should have an `interface` defined and this interface should be used in the tests.
+All PO's should have an `interface` defined and it should be used in the tests.

 If a PO is specific for a platform (Android/iOS), it should be implemented in the corresponding package:
  - `com.learnappium.pageobject.impl.android` for Android PO's